zarf-dev/proposals/0051-v1beta1-schema/README.md

 // Component is a reduced component definition used in component configs. type Component struct {
-	// Filter when this component is included in package creation or deployment.
-	// Required when used in the variants list.
-	Only ZarfComponentOnlyTarget `json:"only,omitempty"`
 	// Import a component from another Zarf component config.
 	Import ZarfComponentImport `json:"import,omitempty"`
 	// Kubernetes manifests to be included in a generated Helm chart on package deploy.